The proposed research was to trace the functions of carbohydrates through pathways of our complete immune system.

 The international aloe science council grant proposal was approved and the project commenced in the fourth quarter of 1999.
 The project objective is to provide the aloe community with claims labeling guidance with the food and drug administration's approval.
 This outcome of this project will be helpful for both industry professionals and consumers.

-The American Botanical Council proposal was approved by The Aloe Institute for “The Aloe Education Booklet Project.”
+The American Botanical Council proposal was approved by The Clarke Family Foundation for “The Aloe Education Booklet Project.”

 The projects objective was to produce educational materials as well as responsible research and literature reviews.
 The result was the creation of a botanical booklet of aloe vera that was distributed through a variety of networks.